hulsey314/drip/README.md

 3. Press Auto button → Stepper runs selected Distance at selected Speed

 Serial Monitor output will confirm encoder and button activity.

+Values are stored in the ESP32's memory, so testing can be done without a computer and later plugged into a serial monitor to read Speed/Distance values.

 ---